 A once-in-a-lifetime trip like your honeymoon is no time to just book a hotel and hope for the best.
 Once you've selected a hotel or narrowed down your choices, always double-check them against TripAdvisor reviews.
 Sure, you need to take the reviews with a grain of salt (you probably don't want to trust the opinion of someone who complains that the beach is "too sandy") but if you look at the overall averages you get a good sense of the quality of the hotel.

-Oyster.com also provides in-depth reviews from people who've been there, but in this case the reviewers are hotel experts who've seen some of the best and worst hotels in the world and really know their stuff.
+Like TripAdvisor, Oyster provides in-depth reviews from people who've been there.
+The reviewers, however, are hotel experts who've seen some of the best and worst hotels in the world and really know their stuff.
 The site also features dozens of professional photographs that will show you the good, the bad, and, sometimes, the frighteningly ugly truth about each hotel.

 Viator is the worldwide leader in tours and activities, covering more than 2,000 destinations and offering everything from traditional bus and walking tours to exclusive and VIP tours that take you behind the scenes of the world's most popular attractions.
 They're also the go-to place for booking activities like snorkeling, horseback riding, cooking classes, and wine tastings.
 In-depth descriptions tell you what you need to know about each tour and there are plenty of photos, videos, and customer reviews to peruse to make sure the tour is right for you.

-TripIt won't make your travel plans for you, but once you've booked your flight, transport, hotels and activities, all you need to do is forward the confirmations to TripIt and the app will keep everything perfectly organized and available at your fingertips.
-TripIt automagically puts all the information together and transforms your emails into a master itinerary so all your plans are in one place, accessible from any device and available offline.
+TripIt won't make your travel plans for you, but once you've booked your flight, transport, hotels, and activities, all you need to do is forward the confirmations to TripIt and the app will keep everything perfectly organized and available at your fingertips.
+TripIt automatically puts all the information together and transforms your emails into a master itinerary so all your plans are in one place, accessible from any device, and available offline.
 You can also collaborate with your spouse so both of you have access to the itinerary.